hrishikesh1990/freelancer_report/docs/2-state-of-remote-work.md

 ![](https://storage.googleapis.com/slite-api-files-production/files/dc96296e-dc6c-404f-9194-04d10b619fa7/image.png)

 Co-working spaces were surprisingly not a very popular choice at 8%.
-Many remote workers we spoke to had stated the positive effects of working in a co-working space - opportunity to interact with others which helps them address loneliness and improves productivity too.
+Many remote workers we spoke to, stated positive effects of working in a co-working space including the opportunity to interact with others, which helps them address loneliness and improves productivity too.
 In alignment with the previous question, working while travelling the world was selected by only 5% people.

 ![](https://storage.googleapis.com/slite-api-files-production/files/9bfe1d96-2717-414b-95ad-bd654919ea9a/image.png)

-[_Silvestar's_](https://www.linkedin.com/in/starbist/)_ home set up - to read his story, _[_click here_](https://content.remote.tools/creating-modern-pixel-perfect-websites-while-freelancing-remotely/)
+[Silvestar's](https://www.linkedin.com/in/starbist/) home set up - to read his story, *[click here]*(https://content.remote.tools/creating-modern-pixel-perfect-websites-while-freelancing-remotely/)

 ## Remote work doesn't mean employees are not working, but probably working too much!